paulalting/QuadlogSCADA/README.md

 To compile the source code of QuadlogSCADA, ensure all source files exist and are the latest.
 All source files reside in the parent directory HOME/dev/quadlog.

+After installation of the above libraries, we need to reload by following command:
+`$sudo ldconfig`

 Go into this directory to compile.
 `$ make clean`
 `$ make`